HITECHCRIME/HC_SG127_Ghosts/README.md

 ## Lyrics

 ```
-I knew I can't relate yooo skra aye
+I knew I can't relate yooo
-try to shut it out
+skra aye, shh shh, try to shut it out
-stuck it up at the fucking rasta (hide it ayayayayaya, stuck it up)
+stuck it up at the fucking rasta
+(hide it ayayayayaya, stuck it up aye)
 fucking rasta aye
 fucking afta right (all/lead the way)

 focal point of all the dissing
-bold fuck it up
-to look it up
+bold fuck it up, to look it up

 fucking rasta
 fucking 'nother rasta ey ya

-don't you listen to the established order
+don't you listen
+to the established order blood
+sudden betrayal
-sudden betrayal of the honoured folks
+of the honoured folks

 x quick

+stuck in it like a bru a bad exp
+to lick the crux of your extent
 x quick

 Last part of the song: